libriscv/docs/docs/godot/restrictions.md

 ## Enabling restrictions

-There is a property called `restrictions`, that will enable all restrictions on the Sandbox.
+There is a property called `restrictions`, that will enable all restrictions on the Sandbox:

 ```py
 var s : Sandbox